 International differences in teacher quality are commonly hypothesized to be a key determinant of the large international student performance gaps, but lack of consistent quality measures has precluded testing this.
-Using unique assessment data, we construct country-level measures of teacher cognitive skills.
-We find substantial differences in teacher cognitive skills across countries, and these are strongly related to student performance.
+We construct country-level measures of teacher cognitive skills using unique assessment data for 31 countries.
+We find substantial differences in teacher cognitive skills across countries that are strongly related to student performance.
 Results are supported by fixed-effects estimation exploiting within-country between-subject variation in teacher skills.
-Observed country variations in teacher cognitive skills are significantly related to differences in women’s access to high-skilled occupations outside teaching and to salary premiums for teachers.
+A series of robustness and placebo tests indicate a systematic influence of teacher skills as distinct from overall differences among countries in the level of cognitive skills.
+Moreover, observed country variations in teacher cognitive skills are significantly related to differences in women’s access to high-skill occupations outside teaching and to salary premiums for teachers.